ineffably/rad-gui/examples/dat-gui-API.md

 # dat.GUI API

+> This was my cheat sheet for the spec for dat.gui

 Details about the classes, methods, and properties provided by dat.GUI.
 For more hands-on examples, see the dat.GUI [tutorial](http://workshop.chromeexperiments.com/examples/gui).